hesamedn/hesamedn.github.io/_pages/cv.md

 * Dynamical Systems, Book: Nonlinear Dynamics and Chaos
 * Computational Physics, Book: numerical recipes in c++
 * Complex Networks, Books: Network Science and Networks: An Introduction
-* 1 and 2 Statistical Mechanics,Books: A Modern Course in Statistical Physics, david tong lectures and Statistical Mechanics of Particles
+* Statistical Mechanics (1 and 2),Books: A Modern Course in Statistical Physics, david tong lectures and Statistical Mechanics of Particles
+* Theoretical Neuroscience, Book:Neuronal Dynamics From single neurons to networks and models of cognition
 ## Skills
 * Numerical Simulation,
   * Floating point arithmetic